 For a more detailed look at all the verbs and tenses, download the PDF below to help you study and remember all the rules and examples.

 Ready to take your English skills to the next level?
-At Aksent, we empower you with the tools to speak fluently and communicate confidently.
-Whether it’s for work, travel, or socializing, our customized online English training will help you express yourself with ease.
+At Aksent, we empower beginners with the tools to speak fluently and communicate confidently.
+Whether it’s for work, travel, or socializing, our customized online English training for beginners will help you express yourself with ease.